-The plan encompasses 17 Global Goals for Sustainable Development, commonly called Sustainable Development Goals (SDGs) and 169 actionable targets for the next 15 years to end poverty, fight inequality and injustice, and tackle climate change by 2030.
+The United Nations adopted the Sustainable Development Goals (SDGs) in September 2015, designed to end poverty, fight inequality and injustice, and tackle climate change by 2030.